alongenosar/ios-sdk/README.md

 ```
 ## Step 5: Initialize Snappers

-You need to initialize Snappers in your AppDelegate class.
+Initialize Snappers SDK in your AppDelegate class.
 Add the following code to your AppDelegate.m file inside ​ **application didFinishLaunchingWithOptions​ ​** method​.
 *Note that it’s important that you initialize snappers before anything else